Did you know that the average person uses over 100 rolls of toilet paper a year? That’s equivalent to half a tree.

 It’s made from locally and sustainably sourced trees and manufactured using renewable energy credits.

-They use mega rolls (24 are equivalent to 96 normal rolls) to cut down on the number of inner tubes and packaging that needs to be used.
+They use mega rolls (12 are equivalent to 48 standard rolls) to cut down on the number of inner tubes and packaging.

 The recyclable packaging is made using 52% plant-based materials.

 You can also buy 24 mega rolls and get a lower price per sheet.

 Quilted Northern is another premium eco-friendly toilet paper.

 They say the toilet paper offers premium softness while keeping sustainability in mind.

 Each mega roll is equivalent to 4 standard rolls.

 Three trees are planted for every pack sold, and the toilet paper has been made using 100% renewable energy credits.

 The packaging is 52% plant-based and 100% recyclable.

 As I said earlier, reusable toilet paper is by far the most eco-friendly option available to buy.